bhargavvc/topics/design-patterns/singleton/web-devlopment-example.md

 ---

 Feel free to adapt these examples to fit your application's needs.
-If you have any questions or need further clarification on any part of the implementation, don't hesitate to ask!